-Dogs in Cabins Pilot Program
+Dogs in Cabins Program

-Seven Pennsylvania state parks allow dogs in designated cabins and camping cottages.
+Pennsylvania state parks allows dogs in designated cabins and camping cottages.
 Please see the listing below of the specific parks and cottages/cabins.
 Dogs will only be permitted in the designated facilities.
 All other Pennsylvania state parks will continue to prohibit pets in cabins.
 No more than two dogs are allowed to stay in any one cabin.

-Chapman - Cottage 1
+Chapman - Camping Cottage 1

 Cowans Gap - Rustic Cabin C